25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

         kvp.Key, kvp.Value);
 }

-// To get the values alone, use the Values property.
-Dictionary<string, string>.ValueCollection valueColl =
+// To get the values alone, use the Values property Dictionary<string, string>.ValueCollection valueColl =
     openWith.Values;

 // The elements of the ValueCollection are strongly typed
-// with the type that was specified for dictionary values.
+// with the type that was specified for dictionary values Console.WriteLine();
-Console.WriteLine();
 foreach( string s in valueColl )
 {
     Console.WriteLine("Value = {0}", s);
 }

-// To get the keys alone, use the Keys property.
-Dictionary<string, string>.KeyCollection keyColl =
+// To get the keys alone, use the Keys property Dictionary<string, string>.KeyCollection keyColl =
     openWith.Keys;

 // The elements of the KeyCollection are strongly typed
-// with the type that was specified for dictionary keys.
+// with the type that was specified for dictionary keys Console.WriteLine();
-Console.WriteLine();
 foreach( string s in keyColl )
 {
     Console.WriteLine("Key = {0}", s);
 }

-// Use the Remove method to remove a key/value pair.
+// Use the Remove method to remove a key/value pair Console.WriteLine("\nRemove(\"doc\")");
-Console.WriteLine("\nRemove(\"doc\")");
 openWith.Remove("doc");